 - What process is followed over the course of the project?

-The ideal project is one where the student team takes a project from requirements elicitation and analysis through architecture and design to implementation, testing, and delivery over the course of two terms.
-The specific processes each team uses are part of the negotiation between the sponsor and team, under the guidance of the team’s faculty coach.
-If your organization requires specific standards or processes, please include them in your proposal description.
+The ideal project is one where the student team demonstrates their skills in requirements elicitation and analysis, architecture and design, implementation, testing, and delivery over the course of two terms.
+The specific process each team uses is part of the negotiation between the sponsor and team, under the guidance of the team’s faculty coach.
+If your project will require adherence to specific internal, industry, or regulatory standards, or that the team follows a particular process methodology, please include this information in your proposal description.

 - What are my responsibilities and commitments as a sponsor?